innolitics/rdm/rdm/init_files/documents/software_plan.md

 ## Development Methods

-TODO: The technical lead should keep an up-to-date list of development methods here (e.g., Test Driven Development) if relevant.
+TODO: The project lead should keep an up-to-date list of development methods here (e.g., Test Driven Development) if relevant.

 If the software system's safety classification is not level C (the highest), you may delete this section.